FunctionalJerk/FunctionalJerk.github.io/projects/VocalSampler.md

 This produces a 2D-Scatterplot where each point represents a vocal-sample.
 These samples can now be sequenced and resynthesized live, through a gui that was programmed in [SuperCollider](https://supercollider.github.io/).

-In this project I aimed to connect my works in vocal melodies and data mining.
+In this project I aimed to connect the results of my artistic research on vocal melodies and mining audio-data and was part of my bachelor studies in *Music and Media* at *Robert-Schumann-Hochschule Düsseldorf*.
-For information on these research-projects, please follow the links in this project's [GitHub-repostitory](https://github.com/FunctionalJerk/tSNE-VocalSampler).
+For further information, please refer to this project's [GitHub-repostitory](https://github.com/FunctionalJerk/tSNE-VocalSampler).
-It was part of my bachelor studies in *Music and Media* at *Robert-Schumann-Hochschule Düsseldorf*.

 <!--- insert some basic description here --->